 If you live in the US, the Super Bowl is inescapable.
 For football fans (and commercial lovers), that’s great.
-It’s the most anticipated day of the year and, more often than not, delivers on the expected spectacle.
+It’s the most anticipated day of the year and everyone’s watching to see what memorable Super Bowl moments unfold.
+More often than not, it delivers on the expected spectacle.

 If you hate football, though … not so much, But that doesn’t mean you can’t find a way to make it more bearable.